ABartelt/sense-of-community/README.md

 - [redis](https://redis.io/) as cache and message broker
 - [traefik](https://doc.traefik.io/traefik/) as reverse-proxy
 - [pretix](https://docs.pretix.eu/en/latest/admin/installation/docker_smallscale.html) as the main tool for guest management.
+- [odoo](https://www.odoo.com/de_DE/app/point-of-sale-shop) as the point of sale tool

 ## Configuration
 Variables and secrets that could be replaced in `.env` Everything else should be configured in the `pretix.cfg` file.
 You find the full configuration options for pretix [here](https://docs.pretix.eu/en/latest/admin/config.html).

 | Section             | Key                          | Default Value              | Description                                                                                                             |
 |---------------------|------------------------------|----------------------------|-------------------------------------------------------------------------------------------------------------------------|